 About Gustavo Banegas

-Currently, I am a Post-Doc at the GRACE Team at INRIA in France.
+Currently, I am a Cryptography Researcher at the GRACE Team at INRIA in Saclay, France.
+Also, I am a professor at LiX (Ecole Polytechnique de Paris).

-From November of 2019 until November of 2020, I was a Post-Doc Researcher at the Department of Computer Science and Engineering at Chalmers University of Technology in Sweden.
+From November 2019 until November 2020, I was a Post-Doc Researcher at the Department of Computer Science and Engineering at Chalmers University of Technology in Sweden.

-In the middle of November of 2019, I finished my PhD at the Eindhoven University of Technology under the supervision of Tanja Lange and Daniel J. Bernstein.
-In my PhD, I was a fellow of ECRYPT-NET, an EU-financed project within the “Horizon 2020” program, thanks to one of the Marie Skłodowska-Curie actions.
+In mid-November 2019, I completed my PhD at Eindhoven University of Technology under the supervision of Tanja Lange and Daniel J. Bernstein.
+During my PhD, I was a fellow of ECRYPT-NET, an EU-financed project within the “Horizon 2020” program, thanks to one of the Marie Skłodowska-Curie actions.
+You can find my PhD Thesis: “Selected constructive and destructive approaches to post-quantum cryptography” at this link.

-In the beginning of October (2015), I defended my master thesis under the supervision of Ricardo Custódio and Daniel Panario.
+In October 2015, I defended my master’s thesis under the supervision of Ricardo Custódio and Daniel Panario.

-In 2012, I finished my diplom in computer science at UFSC (Federal University of Santa Catarina) under the supervision of Ricardo Custódio.
+In 2012, I completed my diploma in computer science at UFSC (Federal University of Santa Catarina) under the supervision of Ricardo Custódio.

 A PDF version of my CV can be found in the following link.